rafael-alcocer-caldera/java-exercises/README.md

 ***

 - Exercise29Stream
-    - Write a program to print Max/Min employee salary from the given collection.
+    - Write a program to print the max salary of an employee from each department.
       - INPUT:
          - Employee e1 = new Employee(1, "Emp1", 100, 50000.60, "active");
          - Employee e2 = new Employee(2, "Emp2", 100, 30500.75, "inactive");